Social media… you either love it or hate it. And if you hate it, then using it to promote your brand or business could pose a real challenge.

 3. LinkedIn Post Template (Benefits vs. Risks)

-As small business owners, entrepreneurs, consultants, coaches, etc., we’re all looking for ways to improve ourselves and our businesses.
-Since LinkedIn is a network for professionals of all kinds, benefits vs. risks focused content lends itself well to this platform and the goals of your audience who use it.
+As small business owners, entrepreneurs, consultants, and coaches, we’re all looking for ways to improve ourselves and our businesses.
+Since LinkedIn is a social network for professionals of all kinds, benefits vs. risks focused content lends itself well to this platform and the business goals of your audience who use it.

 Closing Thoughts

-With these tips, you are well on your way creating a better social media presence that builds brand awareness and attracts new customers and clients—and that does so without a huge expenditure of time and effort.
+You don’t have to be an “influencer” to rock on social—but if that’s an after-effect, then hey, I doubt you’re going to complain!
+With these tips, you’ll be well on your way to creating a standout social media content strategy that builds brand awareness and attracts potential customers and clients—and that does so without a huge expenditure of time and effort.